trynoice/.github/profile/README.md

 </p>
 <h1 align="center">Noice: Natural Calming Noise</h1>

-For a lot of people, a little background noise is helpful to calm down and focus.
-In some cases, it's also a boost to productivity.
-Background noise can also help minimize the effects of stress.
+For a lot of people, a little uniform background noise is helpful to remain calm and focused.
+In some cases, it also boosts productivity and lowers the effects of stress and anxiety.
+Background noise also masks tinnitus, calms agitated infants and improves reading and meditation experiences.

-Noice is an app that allows you to create your own set of background sounds by mixing clips from environmental sources.
-Create your perfect surroundings by combining different sounds to drown out distractions so you can focus on your work, or generate serene peaceful environments that encourage you to fall asleep.
+Noice is an app that allows you to create personalised sound environments.
+It enables you to combine different sounds at different volume levels to create perfect ambient atmospheres.
+These custom sound surroundings let you drown out distractions and allow you to concentrate.
+You can also use it to generate a serene, peaceful aura that encourages you to relax and fall asleep.

 ## Download for Android